Treading on Python - II - Book Summary

 - Instances of classes in Python have attributes.
 Functions, being instances of

-attribute of the function stores the defaults- Default parameter for functions only use non-mutable types
+function, likewise have attributes __name__attribute of the function stores the function name__doc__attribute of the function stores the doc string__defaults__attribute of the function stores the defaults- Default parameter for functions only use non-mutable types

-will return a mapping of names to objects that their respective namespaces contain- Any nested function has read/write access to globals and built-ins
+localsandglobalswill return a mapping of names to objects that their respective namespaces contain- Any nested function has read/write access to globals and built-ins

 - A free variable is any variable that is neither a local variable nor passed as an argument